mjbots/power_dist/docs/reference.md

 The power_dist uses the same register framing and CAN-FD as the mjbots moteus controllers, with alternate definitions for the registers.  [moteus reference](https://github.com/mjbots/moteus/blob/main/docs/reference.md#a-register-command-set)

+The default ID for the power_dist is '32', (which notably differs from the default id of 1 for the moteus controller).

 ## A.2 ##

 The following additional mappings are provided.